espressif/esp-idf/docs/en/api-reference/peripherals/usb_device.rst

 .. figure:: ../../../_static/usb-board-connection.png
     :align: center
-    :alt: Connection of a board to a host ESP chip
+    :alt: Connection of an ESP board to a USB host
     :figclass: align-center

+Self-powered devices must also connect VBUS through voltage divider or comparator, more details in :ref:`self-powered-device` subchapter.

 Driver Structure
 ----------------